shoekstra/puppet-owncloud/README.markdown

 ##### `manage_apache`

-Set to true for the module to install Apache and virtual host using the [PuppetLabs Apache module](https://github.com/puppetlabs/puppetlabs-apache).
+Set to true for the module to install Apache using the [PuppetLabs Apache module](https://github.com/puppetlabs/puppetlabs-apache).
 Typically this is managed elsewhere in your node definition, but if you are installing ownCloud on a dedicated webserver then setting `manage_apache` to true will configure Apache as required.
 Defaults to 'true'.

 ##### `manage_db`